SebKuzminsky/ook-remote/README.md

 FIXME: stretch goal is to also have it receive and decode signals from other 433 MHz OOK remotes, so it can clone them.

-Built on a Seeed Studios XIAO RP2040 and a cheap-ass 433 MHz OOK transmitter from Ebay.
+Built on a Seeed Studios XIAO RP2040 and a FS1000A (433 MHz ASK transmitter).

 * <https://wiki.seeedstudio.com/XIAO-RP2040/>